zradke/PromiseZ/README.md

 * A bound promise will not respond to `keepWithResult:` or `breakWithReason:` unless the result/reason is the exact object which the binding promise was resolved with.

 ##Testing
 This library/class/framework was unit tested using [Kiwi](https://github.com/allending/Kiwi/).
+If you would like to run the tests yourself, simply clone this repo, `cd` into the `Project` directory and run `pod install` to get Kiwi set up.

+###Inside Xcode
-If you would like to run the tests yourself, simply clone this repo and in Xcode change the scheme to `PromiseZ-iOS` or `PromiseZ-OSX` and from the top menu select `Product/Test` or use the shortcut `CMD+U`.
+Then open up the `PromiseZ.xcworkspace` and in Xcode change the scheme to `PromiseZ-iOS` or `PromiseZ-OSX` and from the top menu select `Product/Test` or use the shortcut `CMD+U`.

+###From the command line
+You'll need one additional step, which can become two steps if you don't have [Homebrew](http://brew.sh/) installed.
+If not, first install Homebrew.
+Once that's done, run `brew install xctool`.
+[XCTool](https://github.com/facebook/xctool) is a neat little command line utility made by Facebook that really simplifies command line testing.

+In the main directory of the repo, just run `rake test` to run both iOS and OSX tests, or run `rake test:<ios/osx>` to just test one platform!